This is the perfect executive-resume sample for senior-level job-seekers. Here's why.

 No matter what position you're gunning for — whether it's your first job out of college, or you're a seasoned professional with your sights on the C-suite — condensing your accomplishments and merits into one single document can be daunting.
 But if you're ready for a job change, a polished and updated resume is the one thing you can't skip!

 You might even argue that an executive-level professional has it tougher than the former.
 You've likely held several jobs throughout your career, working your way up and maybe even getting your feet wet in completely different industries or departments.
 For a lucky few, you may not have even had to interview at all, landing positions and promotions through your network alone.

-The point is, at your level, the people you’ll be competing with for this job will come from many different paths.
+The point is, at your level, the people you'll be competing with for this position will come from many different paths.
 Your resume and your cover letter will need to impress.

 Our biggest tip?
 Get another pair of eyes on your resume.
 You know your work history inside and out, but how does it come across on paper?
-With our free resume review, you’ll get a confidential critique from a TopResume expert experienced with executive-level resumes — including personalized recommendations and objective feedback.
-Often, it’s a few small changes that can make the biggest impact!
+With our free resume review, you'll get a confidential critique from a TopResume expert experienced with executive resume writing — including personalized recommendations and objective feedback.
+Often, it's a few small changes that can make the biggest impact!

 To see what we mean, check out our sample resume for executive- and senior-level professionals below, and continue reading to learn about 10 of the most powerful changes you can make.

 1. Showcase your credentials at the top of your resume

 This is a quick and effective change for anyone, regardless of how many years you've been in the field: Move your credentials, especially the ones that match your target position, to the very top of your executive resume.
 This is typically the first place recruiters will look, so having them front and center ensure they won't get skipped.